coding-to-music/r-stringlines-nyc-mta-gtfs-train-visualization/README.md

 # import data from a file as a csv
 flowers <- read.csv('data/flowers.txt')

+# Install packages

+install.packages("vegan")
+library(vegan)

+# update packages
+update.packages()

+update.packages(ask = FALSE)

+# Vectors
+# Vectors are like a column in a spreadsheet
+# Vectors have items called elements or components
+# all elements must be the same datatype
+# Create via concatenation
+heights <- c(120, 167, 143, 119, 156)
+heights
+mean(heights)
+var(heights)
+sd(heights)
+length(heights)

+# add 10 to every element in the vector
+heights + 10

+# use a function to apply to every element in the vector
+# calculate the BMI of each person
+# BMI is weight(kg)/height(m)^2
+bmi <- weights/(heights/100)^2
+# to run it:
+bmi

+# create a vector of names
+p.names <- c("gimli", "aragorn", "samwise", "galdalf", "frodo")

+# create a vector of integers from 1 to 10
+1:10

+# create a vector of integers from 10 to 1
+10:1

+# use seq function to create a sequence FROM TO stepping BY
+# create a vector FROM 1 TO 5 incrementing BY 0.1
+seq(from = 1, to = 5, by = 0.1)

+# use a rep function to repeat / replicate an action using TIMES or EACH
+# create a vector with the values 1, 2, 3 and repeat it 3 times
+rep(c(1, 2, 3), times = 3)
+[1] 1 2 3 1 2 3 1 2 3

+# create a vector with the values repeated each time
+rep(c(1, 2, 3), each = 3)
+[1] 1 1 1 2 2 2 3 3 3

 # Dataframes
 # an excel spreadsheet has:
 # rows = observations